ldphu1/TrafficTrack_yolov8/README.md

   <img src="https://github.com/user-attachments/assets/15ad69f3-6383-4f3b-8f97-4e9dfa9ad971" width="30%"/>
   <img src="https://github.com/user-attachments/assets/109b8130-ed7f-42a2-bb0b-cab35f3b750f" width="30%"/></p>

-# Tracking Apps
+# Tracking

-In order to use this app, you need a traffic video or a sequence of images.
+In order to use this repo, you need a traffic video or a sequence of images.
 When a vehicle appears in the frame, it will be detected, tracked with a colored bounding box, and its trajectory (tail) will be drawn.
 A virtual line (Line Crossing) is set up at the bottom of the frame; whenever a vehicle crosses this line, the counter will increase.
 Below are the scripts to run the demo:
 * **For video:** simply run `python3 test_vd.py`
 * **For image sequence:** simply run `python3 detrac_sequence_test.py`